indiejames/vscode-clojure-debug/README.md

 #### Prerequisites
 * [Visual Studio Code](https://code.visualstudio.com/) 1.10.1 or higher
 * [leiningen](https://leiningen.org/) installed.
 Your project does not need to be a leiningen project, but leiningen is used internally by the debugger.
-* The Java Devleopment Toolkit (JDK) installed.
+* The Java Devleopment Kit (JDK) installed.
 Specifically the debugger needs to be able to find the tools.jar file (usually in the `lib` directory of your Java installation).

 #### 1. Install the Extension